rxzyx/drawbattleio-hack/README.md

 ## 🤖 Features with Problems (will be fixed soon):

-- Sending messages, report to Issues if you find more issues!
+- None (that are known, at least), report to Issues if you find more issues!

 #### I am not responsible for your actions with these cheats.